Bed Bug Attorney Servicing Washington, D.C.

 Unfortunately, bed bugs are more dangerous than most people realize.
 Itchiness and skin irritation are not the only consequences of a bite.
 Due to a sensitivity to specific proteins in bed bug saliva, which is injected while the insect feeds, some people experience an extreme allergic reaction known as “anaphylaxis” soon after being bitten.
 Anaphylaxis is fast-acting and potentially fatal, causing effects like nausea, vomiting, trouble breathing, facial swelling, and shock, a condition which occurs when blood pressure rapidly declines below a certain level.

 Allergic reactions like anaphylaxis are not the only health threat linked to bed bug bites.
 Bacterial infections can also be a risk.

 While individual reactions vary, many people report that bed bug bites are intensely itchy.
 Too much scratching can create cuts in the skin, which can then become infected.
 Bacterial skin infections associated with bed bug bites include lymphangitis, ecthyma, impetigo, and cellulitis.
 Excessive scratching or picking can also lead to extensive scabbing.
 Later, when the bites are healed, the victim can be left with deep and difficult-to-treat scars.
 These scars may cause ongoing depression and distress, especially if they are located on highly visible areas like the face, neck, or hands.

 Washington, D.C.
 Bed Bug Injury Attorneys

 You do not have to struggle against a bed bug infestation on your own.
 If the infestation was caused by the careless, improper actions of another person or business, you may have a right to be compensated.
-To learn more about filing a bed bug lawsuit in Washington, D.C., contact Whitney, LLP online, or call our law offices at (410) 583-8000 to set up a free consultation.
+To learn more about filing a bed bug lawsuit in Washington, D.C., contact Whitney, LLP online, or call our law offices at (410) 583-8000 to set up a legal consultation.